tmatin100/MLOps-Projects/README.md

 Feel free to connect with me or ask questions!

 - 💼 [LinkedIn](https://www.linkedin.com/in/tmatin)
-- 📧 Email: tmatin100@gmail.com
+- 📧 Email: **tmatin100@gmail.com**

 ---

-> ⭐ If you find this repository useful or inspiring, please give it a star and share your thoughts!
+> ⭐ If you find this repository helpful or inspiring, please consider giving it a star.
+Contributions and feedback are always welcome!